csc-training/elements-of-hpc/parallel-computing-technical/memory_hierarchy.md

 * Access time: The time between read/write requests decreases as we move up in the hierarchy.
 * Capacity: The amount of information that the memory type can store increases towards the bottom.
 * Cost per byte: The higher in the pyramid, the more costly the memory is.
-The physical memory is more expensive than the disk.
+The main memory is more expensive than the disk.

 ### Types of memory: